colinmeinke/havana-error/README.md

 ### Publish

-- `response.send`: A 404 error response for consumption
-  by a request/response dispatcher library.
+- `response.send`: Signifies that Havana error has handled a response error, publishing the response data for consumption by a request/response dispatcher.

 ### Subscribe

+- `response.error`: Allows a request/response dispatcher
-- `response.error`: Signifies that all other response handlers have failed to provide a response, so Havana error should send a 404 response.
+  to notify Havana error that all registered handlers have failed to handled a request.

 ## ES2015+